UNDP กรุงเทพฮับในภูมิภาค

 - UNDP operates as the knowledge frontier organization for sustainable development within the UN development system, helping countries achieve the Sustainable Development Goals (SDGs) through evidence-based policy advice and integrated development solutions.
 Through the Global Policy Network (GPN), UNDP connects global expertise with local priorities to strengthen institutional capabilities and deliver impactful development results.

-- A. Ensure Technical Analysis and Research (BOLD).
+- A. Conduct Technical Analysis and Research (BOLD).

-- B. Actively provide support to Government Advisory and Country Engagement.
+- B. Support to Government Advisory and Country Engagement.

 - Assist in preparing presentations, data visualizations, and evidence packs for government engagements.